 |6.5mm Creedmoor||.243 Winchester|

 Like the smaller sample size, we see a pretty large gap between the averages of these two cartridges.
-While it is less than 0.2 tenths of a difference, it is still a fair gap in the context of ballistic coefficients.
+While there is less than 2 tenths difference in BC, it is still a fair gap in the context of ballistic coefficients.
 If you take a look at the individual rounds, the gap between the two cartridges seems more distinctive.
 There are many 6.5 CM rounds that are well above the average number with several in the 0.6 and even 0.7 range.
 On the other hand, a .243 Win factory load with a BC above 0.4 tends to be the higher end of the range.
 There are certainly 0.243 Win rounds available with better BCs but they still seem to fall below their 6.5mm counterparts that are available.